What are the Most Abused Prescription Drugs?

 Like diazepam, Xanax is a benzodiazepine prescribed for people struggling with anxiety or panic disorders.

-It is similarly addictive and Xanax bars are often abused along with alcohol.
-In some cases, alcohol and Xanax will cause users to “black out” and be unable to remember what happened to them.
+In some cases, alcohol and Xanax will cause users to “blackout” and be unable to remember what happened to them.

 Most commonly prescribed for cancer patients with chronic pain, Fentanyl is an opioid, administered by patch or orally, and is 100 times more potent than morphine.

 Not only is Fentanyl incredibly addictive it is deadly.
-Of the 70,200 drug overdose deaths in 2017, NIDA reports that fentanyl was responsible for the largest spike in deaths.
+Of the 70,200 drug overdose deaths in 2017, NIDA reports that Fentanyl was responsible for the most significant spike in fatalities.

-Fentanyl is now being added to illegal drugs sold on the street such as heroin, opioids, xanax, and even cocaine and meth to intensify the strength and high of those drugs.
+Fentanyl is now being added to illegal drugs sold on the street, such as heroin, opioids, Xanax, and even cocaine and meth, to intensify those drugs’ strength and high.
 Most users and many drug dealers are unaware it has been mixed in with their supply and overdose and die.

 Properly Dispose of Prescription Medications

 Prescription medications have helped millions of people manage pain after surgery, overcome mental health issues, and be productive when dealing with disorders like ADHD.

 When taken in a manner not prescribed by a doctor, they can cause dependence, addiction, or even be fatal when abused.

 It’s possible to stop taking any medications when not needed without any adverse effects.
 Others, like benzodiazepines, need to be accepted until told by a doctor to discontinue or taper off.